naturalinteraction/basil/README.md

 - Measure uniformity of growth.
 - Provide curve of growth in time.

+#### Specifications

+- Algorithm is plant-specific.
+- Plant in tray is known.
+- Measurements across different plant species are not comparable.
-Algorithm is plant-specific.
-Plant in tray is known.
-Day of growth is known.
-White, constant light.
-Substrate is white and plastic.
-Distance and angle are fixed.
+- Day of growth is known.
+- White, constant light.
+- Substrate is white or black and plastic.
+- Distance and angle are fixed.

 #### High-level tasks